Staking Technical Overview

 anyone to query information about a node from the account address that runs the node.

 Users are able to get a list of possible node IDs to delegate to via on-chain scripts.
 This information will also be provided off-chain, directly from the node operators or via third-party services.
-Flow is also planning on listing node IDs in a public place like Flow Port.
+The Flow team lists available node IDs in a public repo.

 The fee that node operators take from the rewards their delegators receive is 8%.
 A node operator cannot be delegated to unless the total tokens they have committed to stake are above the minimum requirement for their node types.

 The delegation logic keeps track of the amount of tokens each delegator has delegated for the node operator.
-When rewards are paid, the node operator takes the 8% cut of the delegator's rewards and the delegators rewards are deposited in the delegator's reward pool.
+When rewards are paid, the protocol automatically takes the 8% cut of the delegator's rewards for the node operator and the delegator's rewards are deposited in the delegator's reward pool.

 Regardless of whether they are a node operator or delegator, a staker has access to all the same staking operations, outlined below.